Tinder/bazel-diff/README.md

 ### What does the SHA256 value of `generate-hashes` represent?

 `generate-hashes` is a canonical SHA256 value representing all attributes and inputs into a target.
-These inputs are the summation of the of the rule implementation hash, the SHA256 value for every attribute of the rule and then the summation of the SHA256 value for all `rule_inputs` using the same exact algorithm.
+These inputs are the summation of the rule implementation hash, the SHA256 value for every attribute of the rule and then the summation of the SHA256 value for all `rule_inputs` using the same exact algorithm.
 For source_file inputs the content of the file are converted into a SHA256 value.